torchlard/Notes/Data_Engineering/data_warehouse/DW2.md

 4. identify facts
-facts measurement almost always numeric
+facts measurement almost always numeric answer question "What is the process measuring ?"

 ## dimension extension
 - facts consistent with grains can be added by creating new column